White Paper and Roadmap for Quantum Gravity Phenomenology in the Multi-Messenger Era: Introduction

 What is missing is a clear signal of quantum properties of gravity, the reasons for which might be that we have not yet constructed the right dedicated experiment to search for \ac{QG} effects, that the current instruments do not yet have the sensitivity needed to detect Planck scale effects, or that some effects have been overlooked in available data.

 To bridge this gap between fundamental theories of \ac{QG} and observations, a bottom-up approach emerged: \ac{QG} phenomenology \cite{Addazi:2021xuf}.
 It is a framework that employs phenomenological models inspired by the results from the different fundamental approaches and by physical reasoning about \ac{QG}, to identify effects which can be searched for in experiments.
-How and which of these effects emerge from the theory, depends on the theoretical model under consideration \cite{Carlip:2008zf,Carney:2018ofe,Addazi:2021xuf,ModQuantGrav,Abdalla:2023gmc}, which helps devise the experimental setups required for searching for specific signatures, and the types of effects being sought.
+How and which of these effects emerge from the theory, depends on the theoretical model under consideration, for example: semi-classical field equations; the coupling between local tabletop low-energy quantum systems and gravity; modified gravity with additional scalar or vector fields or modified gravity with additional geometric fields such as torsion, non-metricity or non-linear connections; non-minimal couplings between gravity and matter; deviations from Lorentz invariance as in the standard model extension (SME) or in doubly special relativity (DSR); and many more \cite{Carlip:2008zf,Carney:2018ofe,Pfeifer:2019zhc,Arzano:2021scz,Addazi:2021xuf,ModQuantGrav,Kostelecky:2020hbb,Abdalla:2023gmc,Lehnert2023}.
+These models help to devise the experimental setups required for searching for specific signatures, and the types of effects being sought.
 At the same time, evidence or bounds on any given effect are serving as guides for the construction of fundamental theories compatible with these phenomenological results.

 In the last years, the COST Action CA18108 ``Quantum Gravity Phenomenology in the Multi-Messenger Approach''\footnote{see for more information, \url{https://qg-mm.unizar.es/}} gathered physicists from different backgrounds in the theory of \ac{QG} and multi-messenger astronomy, searching for possible imprints of \ac{QG} in the combined observational data of different cosmic messengers, namely gamma rays, neutrinos, \acp{UHECR} and gravitational waves.
 It became clear that one major obstacle in finding them is that often the searches for \ac{QG} are not the primary goal of existing experimental setups and observatories, which were originally designed for another purpose.
 Further difficulties to proceed arise from a restricted data availability and a language and interaction barrier between researchers of different disciplines (in particular experiment and theory).